-Bed Bugs: What They Are and When to Hire an Exterminator for Bed Bugs
+Bed Bug Control: What They Are and When to Hire a Bed Bug Exterminator

 Bed bugs are a menace that can ravage your home or place of business and make your day-to-day life uncomfortable.
 Bed bugs like to make their homes in mattresses, clothing, carpeting, pillows, chairs, electrical outlets, and behind picture frames.
 The good news is you can get rid of bed bugs and keep them away by taking a few simple steps.
 In New Jersey, Pennsylvania, Maryland, and Delaware, the key is to be proactive—don’t wait for the problem to get out of hand before taking action and seeking the help and recommendations of pest control experts.
 To protect your home or business from bed bugs, you need to learn about the behavior of this pest, take steps for prevention, and find a professional pest control expert should an infestation occur.

 What Are Bed Bugs?